 Light and Lovely

-Nearly every variety of tulip -- including the popular Darwin tulip, fringed tulips and the delicate parrot tulip -- are available in shades of cream or white.
-While you can opt for pure white or solid cream colors, you'll also find tulips that combine shades like cream and yellow, white and red, cream and maroon, or even white and blue.
+Nearly every variety of tulip — including the popular Darwin tulip, fringed tulips and the delicate parrot tulip — are available in shades of cream or white.
+While you can opt for pure white or solid cream colors, you’ll also find tulips that combine shades like cream and yellow, white and red, cream and maroon, or even white and blue.
 Try pairing green and white Spring Green tulips with cream-colored Maureen tulips and your favorite brighter colors for a pretty and delicate bouquet or flowerbed.
-ProFlowers offers a classic bouquet of 20 white tulips, a favorite for the table.
+You can find a wide variety of tulips on Proflowers.com.

 Yellow and Orange